Rob Sand: State Auditor

 In the 2018 elections, Sand ran for Iowa State Auditor.
 He was not opposed in the Democratic Party primary election.
-Sand defeated Republican Mary Mosiman, the incumbent, in the general election 51% to 46%, while Libertarian Fred Perryman received 3% of the vote.
-He became the fourth Democrat elected to be Iowa State Auditor, and just the second in the past 100 years.
+Sand defeated Republican Mary Mosiman, the incumbent, in the general election, 51% to 46%, while Libertarian Fred Perryman received 3% of the vote.
+He became the fourth Democrat elected Iowa State Auditor, and just the second in the past 100 years.

 Sand was sworn into office on January 2, 2019.
 At his swearing-in ceremony, he announced that he would have a "tri-partisan" leadership team, with his top three assistants being a Democrat, a Republican, and an independent.
 As state auditor, Sand developed the Public Innovations and Efficiencies (PIE) program, which awards fiscal efficiency in government.
 The PIE program inspired Shad White, the Republican state auditor of Mississippi, to develop a similar program.
-Prior to the 2020 presidential caucuses, Sand's endorsement was sought by multiple candidates.
+Before the 2020 presidential caucuses, multiple candidates sought Sand's endorsement.
 He did not endorse a candidate, though he did co-host a campaign event in Decorah with Cory Booker that he said did not constitute an endorsement.

-After considering a campaign for governor of Iowa against Reynolds, Sand announced in December 2021 that he would run for reelection in 2022.
+After considering a campaign for governor of Iowa against Kim Reynolds, Sand announced in December 2021 that he would run for reelection in 2022.
 In January 2022, Mary Ann Hanusa, a Republican former state representative, announced that she would run for state auditor.
 Todd Halbur, a small business owner, defeated Hanusa in the primary election and Sand defeated Halbur in the November 8 general election with 50.1% of the vote.

-Senate File 478, a bill that would restrict the powers of the State Auditor, passed the Iowa Legislature in April 2023 and was signed by Governor Kim Reynolds in June.
-Sand has held multiple press conferences and town halls across Iowa in opposition to the bill, claiming it is targeting him as the only statewide Democrat remaining in Iowa.
+Senate File 478, a bill that would restrict the powers of the State Auditor, passed the Iowa Legislature in April 2023 and was signed by Governor Reynolds in June.
+Sand has held multiple press conferences and town halls across Iowa in opposition to the bill, claiming it is targeting him as Iowa's only remaining statewide elected Democrat.
 The bill, which was opposed by all Democrats in the Iowa House and Senate along with six House Republicans, has been opposed by the National State Auditors Association, the American Institute of CPAs, and former U.S. Comptroller General David Walker.